 In Conclusion: What are the 5 best Muscle Recovery Tools for Runners in 2023?

 After training for 18 months and successfully finishing a 50 mile Ultramarathon, I tried just about every recovery tool on the market.

-I think the 5 best recovery tools for runners are:
+I think the top recovery tools for athletes are:

 - Hoka Ora 3 recovery Slides

 - Beam Dream CBD Nighttime Drink

 - Trigger Point Performance GRID Vibe Plus Vibrating Foam Roller

 For anyone looking to improve their running ability or training for a big race like a Ultramarathon, I highly recommend looking into these muscle recovery tools and making recovery a staple after a hard workout.